mkmathur/Projects/README.md

 Numbers
 ---------

+[**Prime Factorization**](https://github.com/mkmathur/Projects/blob/master/Numbers/prime_factorize.py) - Have the user enter a number and find all Prime Factors (if there are any) and display them.

 [**Next Prime Number**](https://github.com/mkmathur/Projects/blob/master/Numbers/primes.py) - Have the program find prime numbers until the user chooses to stop asking for the next one.

 [**Coin Flip Simulation**](https://github.com/mkmathur/Projects/blob/master/Numbers/coin_flip.py) - Write some code that simulates flipping a single coin however many times the user decides.
 The code should record the outcomes and count the number of tails and heads.